bjornet/deus-ex-change-rate-machina/README.md

 ## Development

 **IMPORTANT!** This app is not ready for production.
-There is no secure way to add API secrets to the app.
-Therefore you will have to:
+There is no secure way to add API secrets to the app as of now.
+Anyhow, to develop and try out the app locally you do the following:
-1. Copy the `UNSECURE_secrets.ts.sample` file and name it `UNSECURE_secrets.ts` (*for security reasons it is ignored, it must never be versioned*)
+1. Copy the `.env.sample` file and name it `.env.local`
-2. Add your API key to `UNSECURE_secrets.ts`
+2. Add your personal API key (App ID) to the `.env.local` file

 Yey, now you can run the app locally!